Cosmelan, SPF & Laser Melasma Treatment

 The first step is to apply a cream that inhibits the formation of new and exfoliates existing pigmentation.
 There are ideal combinations such as Kligman’s formula and Triluma.
 Both of these are prescription hydroquinone, vitamin A and a mild steroid mixture.
 It remains the first go to step except in individuals who have a sensitivity to hydroquinone.
 Three months is the maximum recommended course of hydroquinone.
 However, it provides the most consistent suppression of new melasma formation.

-- Useful for most superficial (epidermal) pigment, limited effect on deep (dermal) pigment.
+- Valid for most superficial (epidermal) pigment, limited effect on deep (dermal) pigment.

 - Suitable skin type 1 – 6